-Foreign companies doing business in Japan without physical presence on the Japanese territory, but warehousing and distributing goods in Japan, may be classified as having a permanent establishment in Japan.
-In this situation, the company could also be subjected to direct as well as indirect tax like Consumption tax.
+Foreign companies engaged in business in Japan without a physical presence, but possessing warehousing and distributing goods in Japan, may be classified as having a permanent establishment in Japan.
+In this situation, the company could also be subjected to direct, as well as indirect taxes like Consumption tax.

-In this case, a foreign, non-resident company will be required to appoint a Japanese tax accountant.
-This tax accountant will be responsible for all communications between the company and the Japanese tax administration.
+In this case, a foreign, non-resident company will be required to appoint a Japanese tax agent.
+This tax agent will be responsible for all communications between the company and the Japanese tax administration.

 Consumption tax for cross-border service provision

-In April 2015, a number of measures were taken related to cross-border (digital) service provision, such as online books, music and services.
-SME with relatively low sales will be exempted from paying consumption tax.
+In May 2015, a number of reform measures were taken related to cross-border (digital) service provision, such as online books, music and services and consumption taxation.
+This involved the following: